gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 ### Step 2, 3, 4 & 5

-We can observe that the solution involves one of set combinations, i.e somewhere we had to start at all the combinations (permutations) of a, b, c and then narrow down to the final solution.
+We can observe that the solution involves one of combinations/permutations, i.e somewhere we had to start at all the combinations of a, b, c and then narrow down to the final solution.

-So we write it down all the different ways we can write `[a, b, c]`:
+So we write down all the different ways we can write `[a, b, c]`:

 The total number of different ways a list `[a, b, c]` can be written down is:

 ```
-N x N x N => n^n
+n x n x n => n^n
 Where n is the number of items in the list

 i.e [a, b, c] can be written down 3 x 3 x 3 => 3^3 => 27 times.